This post contains amazon affiliate links.

 Samosa is very close to my heart.
 Again I have some nostalgic story linked to my samosa love.
 When I was working in corporate sector, in my last organization I used to order samosa almost every days as our evening snacks.

 And I always wanted my partners in crime for this unhealthy eating habit.
 So I used to order for our whole team of 10 -12 members.
 The workload and late working never bothered me as such because I’m workaholic kind of person but when you have small 5 – 10 minutes samosa party with your team, that kept the spirits high (N that’s too much 😉 ).

 I still remember my last working day and my boss threw a samosa party for me.
 Well after that I stopped eating samosas frequently (because of emotional connection or probably I didn’t get that similar taste nearby).

 These pinwheels are much easier to shape and quicker to make.
-They are best served with green chutney or tomato ketch up.
+Serve these samosa with green chutney or tomato ketchup.

 - 1 cup refined flour